 - Some BCBS Plans have radiology management programs, other than AIM.

 *Certain employer groups may require pre-certification for imaging services from other vendors.
-If you have any questions, please call the number on the back of the member's ID card.
+If you have any questions, please call the number on the member's ID card.

-BCBSIL requires preauthorization (for medical necessity)** through eviCore for outpatient molecular and genomic testing and outpatient radiation therapy for the following benefit plans:
+BCBSIL requires benefit preauthorization (for medical necessity)* through eviCore for outpatient molecular and genomic testing, radiation therapy, advanced imaging and musculoskeletal services for the following benefit plans: